Last Updated: December 12th 2018.

 TestFlight Beta Applications

 Beta applications are releases that are meant for testing purposes.
 These releases may contain software faults or other problems.
 In order for provide users with a reliable service, we release these builds to select users in order to catch these problems before we release the application to the public.
+While rare, these software faults may include privacy related vulnerabilities that can potentially put your information at risk.
+Users who agree to sign up for TestFlight builds agree to accept this risk.

 By default, Cirrus will show your websites favicon within the app using the Google S2 Favicon Service.
 To achieve this, we have to share the domain name of each site registered to your Cloudflare account with Google so they may get the favicon.
 No other information is provided to Google for this service and you may disable this feature within the applications settings.